HtetLinMaung/starless-server/README.md

 starless-server can serve static files, like images, under a folder called `public` in the root directory.
 Files inside public can then be requested by your browser starting from the base URL `/`.

+## Serving Single Page Application

+You don’t necessarily need a separate static server in order to run a SPA project in production.
+Place SPA `build` folder in the root directory and rename it to `dist`. starless-server will look for `index.html` under `dist` directory.
+If your `index.html` is not at the root of `dist` directory, you can change it from `.env` with `spa_path=dist/somefolder`.

 ## Environment Variables

 starless-server has built-in support for loading environment variables from `.env` into `process.env`.